afrisiringo/Nashville-Housing-Data-Cleaning-and-Transforming-with-SQL/README.md

 ## Usage

-The SQL script `data_cleaning.sql` contains the queries used for this project.
-To run the script, you will need access to a SQL Server instance and the source database containing the raw dataset.
+The SQL script `Data Prep - Nashville Housing.sql` contains the queries used for this project.
+To run the script, you will need access to a SQL Server instance and the raw dataset `Raw Data - Nashville Housing`

 ## Conclusion